Delay Minimization in Pinching-Antenna-enabled NOMA-MEC Networks: System Model and Problem Formulation

 \subsection{Problem Formulation}

-To optimize the performance of the uplink NOMA-MEC PASS, we aim to minimize the maximum task completion time across all users while adhering to practical constraints on power, energy, and PA placement.
-The task completion time for user \( k \) is determined by the maximum of the offloading delay and the local computation delay, expressed as
+To optimize the performance of the system, we aim to minimize the maximum task completion time across all users while adhering to practical constraints on power, energy, and PA placement. {Regarding placement constraints, practical PASS may utilize discrete locations.
+Recent studies on two-state PASS \cite{tyrovolas2025how} demonstrate that finite pinching points can achieve near-continuous performance.
+Thus, our continuous positioning model serves as a fundamental benchmark for practical PASS-enabled MEC design.} The task completion time for user \( k \) is determined by the maximum of the offloading delay and the local computation delay, expressed as

 where \( T_k^{\text{off}} \) and \( T_k^{\text{loc}} \) are defined in \eqref{eq:T_k_off} and \eqref{eq:T_k_loc}, respectively.
 There are \( K! \) possible decoding orders for the \( K \) users, as noted in \cite{ren2025pinching}.
 To address the optimization problem, we perform an exhaustive search over all possible decoding orders to identify the optimal permutation \( \pi \).
 For a given decoding order \( \pi \), the problem jointly optimizes the offloading ratios \( \bm{\beta} = [\beta_1, \ldots, \beta_K]^T \), transmit powers \( \mathbf{P} = [P_1, \ldots, P_K]^T \), and PA positions \( \mathbf{x}_{\mathrm{p}} = [x_{\mathrm{p}}^1, \ldots, x_{\mathrm{p}}^N]^T \).
 The optimization problem is formulated as